Policies

 Editorial decisions will not involve counting votes or numerical rank assessments.
 Instead, editors will evaluate the strength of the arguments raised by each reviewer and by the authors.

-Decisions available to editors are 'accept submission', 'request revisions', or 'decline' submission.
+Decisions available to handling editors are 'accept submission', 'request revisions', or 'decline' submission.
 There are no strict timelines enforced on authors for revision.
-In the case of rejection, guidance will be given on possible actions for the authors, but it is unlikely that the manuscript, without a substantial rework, will become suitable for Seismica (if it is, 'revisions required' should be used).
+In the case of rejection, guidance will be given on possible actions for the authors, but it is unlikely that the manuscript, without a substantial rework, will become suitable for Seismica (if it is, 'request revisions' should be used).

 All reviewer reports/editorial decisions should be shared amongst all reviewers of a manuscript once a decision has been sent to authors.
 Reviewers should also be thanked for their time.